tommyettinger/textratypist/README.md

 change the rotation of any glyph, as well as its position and scale on x and/or y.
 You can rotate a TextraLabel or TypingLabel by using their `setRotation()` methods, and the rotation will now act correctly for labels with backgrounds and/or with different alignment settings.
 The origin for rotations can be set in the label, and the whole label will rotate around that origin point.

 You can also, for some fonts, have box-drawing characters and block elements be automatically generated.
 This needs a solid white block character (of any size, typically 1x1) present in the font at id 9608 (the Unicode full block index, `'\u2588'`).
 This also enables a better guarantee of underline and strikethrough characters connecting properly, and without smudging where two underscores or hyphens overlap each other. `Font` attempts to enable this in some cases, or it can be set with a parameter, but if it fails then it falls back to using underscores for underline and hyphens for strikethrough.
 All the fonts in `KnownFonts` either are configured to use a solid block or to specifically avoid it because that font renders better without it.
 Note that if you create a `Font` from a libGDX `BitmapFont`, this defaults to not even trying to make grid glyphs, because BitmapFonts rarely have a suitable solid block char.

-These two features are new in 0.3.0, and are expected to see more attention in future releases.
+Some extra configuration is possible for box drawing characters that are actually used for that purpose (not just underline or strikethrough).
+You can set `boxDrawingBreadth` on a `Font` to some multiplier to make box-drawing lines thicker or thinner, without changing how they connect to each other.

+Various features allow extra configuration here.
+You can set `boldStrength` to some value other than the default 1 if you want more or less extra space applied from the bold style.
+You can also set `obliqueStrength` to change the angle of the skew that oblique text gets drawn with.
+Colors for various effects can be changed as-needed;
+`font.PACKED_SHADOW_COLOR` can be changed to use a darker, lighter, more opaque, or more transparent shadow color, for instance. `font.PACKED_BLACK` affects the black outline mode, and `font.PACKED_WHITE` affects the white outline and shiny modes.
+There's similar modes to change the colors of error, warning, and note underlines.
+All of these color configurations apply per Font instance, so you could have two Font objects using the same typeface but with different colors configured.

 ## Hold the phone, there's widgets!